lvaylet/dotfiles/install-and-rice-i3.md

 mv fontawesome-webfont.ttf ~/.fonts/
 ```

-Navigate to the Font Awesome Cheat Sheet: https://fontawesome.com/v4.7.0/cheatsheet/, then look for your icon(s) and copy/paste them to vim (by right-clicking the icon).
+Navigate to the Font Awesome Cheat Sheet: https://fontawesome.com/v4.7.0/cheatsheet/, then `Ctrl+F` your icon(s) and copy/paste them to vim (by right-clicking the icon, not the text next to it).

 ```
 set $workspace1 "1: Terminals "